 On minimum wage, survey respondents were more discerning, with 69 percent of people saying they thought it should be raised, while just 13 percent felt it should be reduced or abolished altogether.
 Less than one in five respondents said they thought it should remain at $7.25.

 Should the FLSA be rewritten?
 Maybe not.
 But, could it use a few revisions?
 Absolutely.
-For more information on the FLSA, and to view the webinar in its entirety, check out this page: Is It Time to Rewrite the Fair Labor Standards Act?
+For more information on the FLSA, and to view the webinar in its entirety, check out Is It Time to Rewrite the Fair Labor Standards Act?